-"Using the maintenance analysis procedures" on page 167 To allow concurrent maintenance, you must configure the SAN Volume Controllers in pairs.
+"Using the maintenance analysis procedures" on page 227 To allow concurrent maintenance, you must configure the SAN Volume Controllers in pairs.

-"Replacing the SAN Volume Controller 2145-8F2 frame assembly" on page 223 The SAN Volume Controller 2145-8F2 frame assembly must be replaced when the system board fails or when replacing other system board components fails to isolate the error.
+"Replacing the SAN Volume Controller 2145-8F2 or SAN Volume Controller 2145-8F4 frame assembly" on page 325

+The SAN Volume Controller 2145-8F2 or SAN Volume Controller 2145-8F4 frame assembly must be replaced when the system board fails or when replacing other system board components fails to isolate the error.
-"Removing the SAN Volume Controller 2145-8F2 adapter assemblies" on page 231

-The SAN Volume Controller 2145-8F2 contains two types of fibre-channel adapters that are functionally identical but not interchangeable.

-"Replacing the SAN Volume Controller 2145-8F2 adapter assemblies" on page 233
+"Removing the SAN Volume Controller adapter assemblies" on page 327 The SAN Volume Controller 2145-8F2 contains two types of fibre-channel adapters that are functionally identical but not interchangeable.
+The SAN Volume Controller 2145-8F4 contains a single 4-Port adapter in PCI slot 2.

-The fibre-channel adapter card might have to be replaced.
+"Replacing the SAN Volume Controller adapter assemblies" on page 331 The fibre-channel adapter card might have to be replaced.